Lovebox Festival: History

+In 2018, the festival moved to Gunnersbury Park, London.
+The move came after Tower Hamlets turned down its application to continue in Victoria Park and Lambeth residents objected to its move to Brockwell Park.

+The 2020 event was cancelled due to the COVID-19 pandemic, and the festival not been held since.

 Festival culture

 Despite starting out as a predominantly dance festival, Lovebox has since expanded to include a wide variety of musical genres including hip hop, indie, rock, grime, world and pop, as well as circus performers, cabaret and fringe acts.
 In 2009 the festival hosted seven stages, supported by various partnerships from brands including Gaymers Cider, Relentless and Rizla.

 By 2015, the festival had hosted twelve stages, in association with partnerships from brands including Noisey, BBC Radio 1Xtra, Essential Mix, Thump Records, Mountain Dew and Corona.

 Lovebox is also known for being a very creative-led event, with stages and areas being elaborately built and dressed.
 The 2009 festival site featured a tree house, a bowling alley, a vintage fashion fair and a healing and massage area as well as several themed bars and eating areas.

 In 2014, Secret Productions, co-organisers of Secret Garden Party and co-founders of Wilderness, joined Lovebox.
 Ever since, the site has also hosted art installations, a roller disco, walkabout acts and themed bars.

 Being based in central London, yet still encompassing many of the features of country-set events such as Glastonbury and Secret Garden Party, Lovebox has developed a reputation for being an “urban-based-yet-rural-feeling, multi-dimensional festival – without the camping or the endless tramping about.”

 Lovebox Festival has won a selection of awards.
 In 2006, it won Virtual Festivals Party People Award for Dance Music.
 In 2008 Lovebox won the UK Festival Award for Best Medium-Sized Festival.